OctopusDeploy/docs/docs/projects/export-import/index.md

 - [Step templates](#step-templates) used in the deployment process or runbooks
 - Other projects referenced by [Deploy Release steps](/docs/projects/coordinating-multiple-projects/deploy-release-step/index.md)

-It is worth explicitly mentioned some things that are **not included**:
+It is worth explicitly mentioning some things that are **not included**:

 - [Packages](#packages)
 - [Deployment targets](#deployment-targets)
 - [Audit logs](#audit-logs)